anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 6. TADGAN
     - epochs: best optimal epoch using Orion hyperparameter optimization framework.

-### Features ###
-1. Handles time series data.
-2. Deals with trends and seasonality.
-3. Provides options to choose anomaly detection models for ensemble learning.
-4. Suggests hyperparameters for each anomaly detection model.
-4. Provides execution time for each anomaly detection model.
-6. Provides more accurate anomaly predictions.

 ### Target audience ###
 AnomalyDetectionApp should be of interest to readers who are involved in anomaly detection in time series data.